osmfj/tileman/README.md

 License
 --

-The recipe is distributed under AGPLv3
+The nginx recipe and lua script is distributed under AGPLv3. render_expire is made by Frederik Ramm <frederik@remote.org> and distirbuted by GPLv2.
-Each softwares are  under each licenses.
+Each softwares are under the each licenses.

 Maintainer
 --